chellxchell/CS396-FinalProject/README.md

     mask = np.where(mask_flags, np.ones(rel_shape) * -1e9, np.zeros(rel_shape))
     return relation_encoding, mask
 ```

 <img src="/blog_images/industry_relation.png" alt="Schematic of Industry Relation" width="500">
 <img src="/blog_images/wikidata_relation.png" alt="Schematic of Wikidata Relation" width="500">

 ## Methodology

 When conducting their experiment, the authors aimed to answer the following research questions:

 1. How is the utility of formulating the stock prediction as a ranking task?
 Can the RSR solution outperform other prediction solutions?
 1. Do stock relations enhance the neural network-based solution for stock prediction?
-How effective is the proposed __TGC__ component compared to conventional graph-based learning?
+How effective is the proposed **TGC** component compared to conventional graph-based learning?
-1. How does the __RSR__ solution perform under different back-testing strategies?
+1. How does the **RSR** solution perform under different back-testing strategies?

 A buy-hold-sell trading strategy was adopted to evaluate the performance of stock prediction methods regarding revenue.
 The target of this experiment was to accurately predict the return ratio of stocks and rank the relative order of stocks.
 Mean Square Error (MSE), Mean Reciprocal Rank (MRR), and cumulative investment return ratio (IRR) were used to report model performance.

 ## Training the Model

-Before describing how to train the models, let's go over the proposed __RSR__ framework.
-First, historical time series data of each stock is fed into the __Long Short-Term Memory (LSTM)__ network.
-The __LSTM__ network is a special type of  Recurrent Neural Networks (RNNs) used in the proposed __RSR__ model to capture the sequential dependencies and learn a stock-wise sequential embedding.
-Next, a __Temporal Graph Convolution (TGC)__ is devised to account for stock relations in a time-sensitive way.
+Before describing how to train the models, let's go over the proposed **RSR** framework.
+First, historical time series data of each stock is fed into the **Long Short-Term Memory (LSTM)** network.
+The **LSTM** network is a special type of Recurrent Neural Networks (RNNs) used in the proposed **RSR** model to capture the sequential dependencies and learn a stock-wise sequential embedding.
+Next, a **Temporal Graph Convolution (TGC)** is devised to account for stock relations in a time-sensitive way.
 Finally, the concatenation of sequential embeddings and relational embeddings is fed into a fully connected layer to obtain the ranking score of stocks.
 <img src="/blog_images/RSR.png" alt="RSR Framework" width="500">

 ### Training the Rank_LSRM Model

 To answer research question one, the Rank_LSTM method is used.
 However for the purposes of this experiment, the relational embedding layer was removed for this model, i.e. this Rank_LSTM method ignores stock relations.
 This is done in order to see a basic solution and study primarily stock ranking formulation without the relation aspect.

-The following is the complete constructor for the `RankLSTM` class:
+The following is the complete constructor for the `RankLSTM` class.
+It establishes important parameters such as the validation and testing index, epochs, and hyperparameters.
+It also loads in the tickers that will be used for the model:

 ```
     def __init__(self, data_path, market_name, tickers_fname, parameters,
                  steps=1, epochs=50, batch_size=None, gpu=False):